veracruz-project/icecap/README.md

 provides a high-level overview of IceCap's design.

-Notably, IceCap replaces the C-based seL4 userspace of the [seL4 software ecosystem](https://github.com/seL4) with a Rust.
+Notably, IceCap replaces the C-based seL4 userspace of the [seL4 software ecosystem](https://github.com/seL4) with Rust.
 With the exception of CapDL, IceCap's seL4 userspace contains [less than 350 lines of C](./src/c/icecap-runtime).